raspberrypilearning/octapi-brute-force-enigma/en/step_8.md

 + Press `Ctrl` + `o` to save, and `Ctrl` + `x` to exit the text editor.

-Next, repeat the follwoing process for each of the servers.
+Next, repeat the following process for each of the servers.

 + Select one server, then connect a keyboard, screen, and mouse to it so that you can administer it directly from a terminal window.
-Alternatively, place the SD card from each server in turn into a Raspberry Pi with connected peripherals.
+Alternatively, place the SD card into a Raspberry Pi with connected peripherals.

 + Repeat all the steps needed to install `Py-enigma` that you followed for the client.